(last edited Feb 5th, 2021)

 Sanding down edges of calluses, rolling of skin

-Keeping your skin dry, tough and thick is good.
+Keeping your skin dry, tough, and thick is good.
 But having too thick skin is bad.
-Good climbing skin is tough, thick and smooth.
+Good climbing skin is tough, thick, and smooth.
 Especially smooth.
 Getting good climbing skin is easily achievable.
 All you have to do is climb.
 Climbing several times a week hardens the calluses to a nice, thick consistency.

 If there are spots of noticeably thicker skin, sand them down to prevent the skin from ripping and getting flappers.
 The edges of harder skin are prone to rip because they are not as elastic as the rest of the skin.
 So, sand those down carefully to keep climbing.
 Most times sanding the hardened calluses will help to avoid a flapper.
 But sometimes nothing helps.
-A flapper or split of a finger tip is dreaded by all climbers.
-They heal slow and can prevent you from climbing for multiple days because of extreme soreness.
+A flapper or split of a fingertip is dreaded by all climbers.
+They heal slowly and can prevent you from climbing for multiple days because of extreme soreness.

 The best tactic for dealing with flappers and splits is to try avoiding them.
 If you notice a small rip or tear, or your skin getting too thin so that liquid oozes from the tips, it is best to stop climbing and let your skin heal.
 Stop while you still have skin left.
-After that point the healing process takes a whole lot longer.
+After that point, the healing process takes a whole lot longer.
 Even one rest day can make a difference.

 Dealing with Split Tips and Flappers

-When exploring the limits of your skin, rips, splits and flappers are inevitable.
+When exploring the limits of your skin, rips, splits, and flappers are inevitable.
 Everybody hates them, but everybody gets them at some point.
 They are a part of climbing, like it or not.
 Proper care of flappers will shorten the healing process and get you climbing at your max faster.

 When the dreaded flapper happens, wash your hands and clip the flap off with a nail clipper.
 Trim down the edges best you can with nail clippers or even an old fashioned razor blade and sandpaper.
 Apply antibacterial ointment to the injury and place a band-aid.
 If you have to keep climbing (say, if on a climbing trip), tape it up properly.
 Keep in mind that every additional tear lengthens the healing process.